robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 ```
 Create instance:

-mytft = TFT(model, width, height)
+mytft = TFT(controller, orientation, width, height)
-    model: String with the controller model.
+    controller: String with the controller model.
 At the moment, "SSD1963" is the only
            one supported
+    orientation: which is LANDSCAPE or PORTAIT
     width: Width of the LCD in pixels.
+That must be the longer side of the TFT, e.g. 480 of a 480x272 TFT
     height: Height of the LCD in pixels

-    If width is less than height, PORTRAIT mode is assumed.

 Functions:
 setColor(red, green, blue)